 Seth A. Moskowitz’s practice focuses on complex civil litigation in federal and state court.
 Seth also has extensive experience in class action litigation, successfully representing companies in defending against numerous state-wide, nationwide and foreign class actions.
-In addition, he has represented a variety of clients in intellectual property matters, including trademark diminution and trade secret claims.
+In addition, he has represented a variety of clients in antitrust, breach of contract, consumer protection, fiduciary duty and intellectual property matters, including trademark diminution and trade secret claims.
 Along with his trial court experience, Seth has handled a significant number of appeals, including in federal and state appellate courts around the country.

 - Bridgeton Holdings in successfully securing a complete dismissal of a case pending in the Southern District of New York.
 The court granted Kasowitz’s motion to dismiss nine of the 12 originally asserted claims against Bridgeton, and subsequently granted Kasowitz’s motion for summary judgment dismissing the remaining claims against Bridgeton for breach of fiduciary duty and unjust enrichment.